silverkilo/foody/README.md

 ## Foody: Food Meets Tinder

-Foody is an app where nearby people with similar food preferences could meet up with each other for food.
+Foody is an app where nearby people with similar food preferences could meet up with each other to grab a bite.

 ### Matching

+Swiping for matches

 ### Restaurant Selection